$(\alpha,\beta)$-metrics satisfying the $T$-Condition or the $\sigma T$-Condition

 $\bullet$ If $b(x)=b_0$, then \eqref{Landsberg} can be rewritten an follows

-We notice that the above formulae for $\phi$ is as same as the one obtained in \cite{Shen_example} ( (1.3) in Theorem 1.2).
-Which, under some restrictions on $\beta$, represents a class of Landsberg non Berwaldian Finsler spaces.
+We notice that the above formulae for $\phi$ is the same as the one obtained in \cite{Shen_example} ( (1.3) in Theorem 1.2).
+Under some restrictions on $\beta$, this represents a class of Landsberg non-Berwaldian Finsler spaces.
 Also, with a special choice of the constants, $b_0=1$ and $c_1=0$, we obtain

 which is obtained by Asanov \cite{Asanov}.